sirkamar/AROLib/README.md

     System::out->println(“obj is null”);
 ```

-As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as a normal expected possible error condition, it is only listed in the <u>@throws</u> section of function specifications in this API document where it may be explicitly thrown by the function.
+As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as a normal expected possible error condition, it is only listed in the <u>@throws</u> section of function specifications in the wiki for the repository where it may be explicitly thrown by that function.

 ## The “this” Reference